 Melissa is a graduate of the Marshall Wythe Law School at the College of William and Mary and holds an A.B. in Public Policy Studies from Duke University.

 Melissa is delighted to serve on the CCSE Board of Directors.
 Her son, who has Down syndrome, has benefitted directly from CCSE’s work.
 Melissa also serves on the Board of Directors of Imagination Stage in Bethesda.

 She is married and has four children and is a parishioner at The Shrine of the Most Blessed Sacrament in Washington, D.C.

-Christine A. Nawrot, CFP® was born and raised in West Hartford, CT and came to the Maryland area to attend the University of Maryland where she earned a B.A. degree in government and politics and a minor if French.
+Christine A. Nawrot, Director, CFP® was born and raised in West Hartford, CT and came to the Maryland area to attend the University of Maryland where she earned a B.A. degree in government and politics and a minor if French.
 In 2008, she attended Georgetown University in Washington, D.C. where she received her Certificate in Financial Planning and later went on to become a CERTIFIED FINANCIAL PLANNER™ (CFP®) certificant.

 Christine began her career with UBS Financial Services and is currently a First Vice President- Investments with Wells Fargo Advisors.
 She provides tailored wealth management services with the primary objective being to help empower her clients manage their balance sheet effectively as they pursue the things they desire to do.
 Christine believes that first, clients are faced with information overload and require an experienced and educated advisor to provide personalized advice.
 Second, that effective investment planning requires a close working relationship with a professional whose interests are squarely aligned with her clients’.